itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Installing Developer Tools

-Now we are ready to install some our tools that we use to help in developing ROS 2, but first we need to put Python's `Scripts` folder on the path.
+Now we are ready to install some our tools that we use to help in developing ROS 2.
-We need to do this so that installed python packages with scripts can be run directly from the prompt.

-So, push the windows key and type `environment`, then select "Edit the system environment variables".
-Then select the "Environment Variables..." button and edit the entry for the `PATH` under the "system environment variable", adding `C:\ProgramData\chocolatey\lib\python3\tools\Scripts;` to the end.
-You might need to open a new cmd prompt for this to take effect.

-Now we can actually install those tools, start with `vcstool`:
+Let's start with `vcstool`:

 ```
 > pip install vcstool